Kiran6248/superchef-ms4/README.md

         class MediaStorage(S3Boto3Storage):
             location = settings.MEDIAFILES_LOCATION

 7. Add and commit all these changes then issue a git push.
-This will trigger an automatic deployment to Heroku, and then all of this logic will be implemented, and static and meida files will be applied to the deployes site.
+This will trigger an automatic deployment to Heroku, and then all of this logic will be implemented, and static and media files will be applied to the deployed site.

 [Go back to Top](#table-of-content)
 ***